OpenDSA/OpenDSA/RST/en/VisFormalLang/CFL.rst

 .. topic:: Example

-   A partial derivation tree that has root S:
+   A partial derivation tree that has root S (so it is a sentential form):

    .. odsafig:: Images/lt3ptree3.png
       :width: 200